 I am a counsellor and psychotherapist working in the humanistic tradition.
 That means I use a person centred approach.
 I work with all sorts of issues including mental health, addictive behaviours and relationships.
-I work with both individuals and couples.

 I am registered with PACFA (Psychotherapy and Counselling Federation Australia) which is the national peak body for counsellors and psychotherapists in Australia and am a member of the Victorian Leadership Group.